opengeospatial/ogcapi-features/ogcapi-ogc-org-features-overview.md

 ## Overview of OGC API - Features - Part 2: Coordinate Reference Systems By Reference

-In Part 1 (Core) the default spatial Coordinate Reference System (CRS) is WGS 84 longitude/latitude with or without height.
+In Part 1 (Core) the default spatial coordinate reference system (CRS) is WGS 84 longitude/latitude with or without height.
 Part 2 extends Part 1 to support presenting geometry-valued properties in a response document in additional CRSs.
 Each supported CRS must be identified by a URI such as http://www.opengis.net/def/crs/EPSG/0/4326.

 ### Discovery of information